olliequ/KittyBot/README.md

 BOT_TOKEN = 123456 # Your bot’s token from the Discord Developer Portal.
 DEFAULT_GUILDS = 123456,56789 # The 'default guilds' -- these instantly load slash comamands.
 Can be empty.
 FORTUNE_DIRECTORY=/usr/share/games/fortunes # Location of where fortunes is installed on your machine.
+NOTALURKER_ROLE=11111111111111111 # The role ID for the notAlurker role.
+ORIGINALITY_CHANNEL_ID=11111111111111111 # The channel you want the originality feature to operate in.
+DEBUG=True
 ```
 - The `/fortune` command requires the `fortunes` package to be installed and pointed to by the `FORTUNE_DIRECTORY` variable in `.env`.
   - If you're on Linux you can install `fortunes` with `sudo apt-get install -y fortune` and in `.env` set `FORTUNE_DIRECTORY=/usr/share/games/fortunes`